HaritFluk/HaritFluk/README.md

 ## Hi!!
 I'm a Ha-rit Kumsan, call me Fluk, This is my Profile!!

 - 🌱 I’m currently learning everything and Be everything 🤣
-- 🥅 2022 Goals: Learn more about Golang NodeJS Python and K8
+- 🥅 2022 Goals: Learn more about Golang Docker and K8
 - 😻 Interest in Sotfware Engineer Backend Developer DevOps
 - ⚡ Fun fact: I love to watch animes and play games